Zihad550/Zihad550/README.md

 # Jehad Hossain
 I'm 18 years old Frontend Developer with 1+ year of experience.

-I'm comfortable working with JavaScript, Typescript, React, Node, Express, and MongoDB.
+I'm comfortable working with JavaScript, Typescript, React, Vue, Node, Express, and MongoDB.
 I have developed several web applications with these technologies.
 I Have developed E-commerce, Landing Page, booking, and portfolio sites.

-Every day I code for 10 hours, and most of my time passes facing red lights on the console and fixing them.
 I like to learn new technologies and do real-world projects with them.

 Currently, I'm learning Typescript and exploring web3 technologies.